benwiggy/PDFsuite/README.md

 Minor improvements continue to be made to all the scripts: this includes improved Unicode string handling; standardized variable and API naming conventions, so that the code can be mixed and used in other scripts more easily; and better sanity checking and error handling.
 Any contributions on these terms are welcome.

 NB:
-There are some python scripts written by Apple, in /System/Library/Automator, inside the bundles of PDF Automator actions for Combining PDF Pages, Extracting PDF pages, Watermarking PDFs, and adding gridlines to PDFs.
-You may want to have a look at those.
+If you're interested in these, there are some python scripts written by Apple, in /System/Library/Automator, inside the bundles of PDF Automator actions for Combining PDF Pages, Extracting PDF pages, Watermarking PDFs, and adding gridlines to PDFs.
+There are also some open source python scripts on Apple's open source pages, though some of these don't work on default installations.

 LICENCE: